 Lastly I’ve been looking for some ground cover for a shady area next to the porch, since we moved in… and I’ve had the worst trouble coming up with anything I like.
 I don’t just want hostas, or some other shade dwelling greenery – there should be pretty flowers too.
 And I think I’ve finally found the solution.
 Lily-of-the-valley.

 Now… if the weather will only co-operate so that everything doesn’t die.
 The first year we were at the house I had things die of lack of water – yes even though it didn’t rain, I could have watered them.
 I got busy and forgot.
 Last year, I had flowers drown.
 Excessive rain on clay causes some problems.
+Fingers crossed this year will be better, and we can enjoy our flowers, perhaps by relaxing outside on an outdoor conversation seating set.

 What type of flowers are you hoping to have in your garden this year?
 Do have have specific types of flowers you stick with, or do you plant lots of varieties?
 What plants work best where you live?